supmagc/docker-transmission/README.md

 Transmission will convert it to a hash when you restart the container after making the above edits.

-## Updating Blocklists Automatically
+## Updating Blocklists Automatically ANd CLeanup of outdated torrents

 This requires `"blocklist-enabled": true,` to be set.
 By setting this to true, it is assumed you have also populated `blocklist-url` with a valid block list.

-The automatic update is a shell script that downloads a blocklist from the url stored in the settings.json, gunzips it, and restarts the transmission daemon.

-The automatic update will run once a day at 3am local server time.
+You'll have to edit the `scripts.cfg` in the /config folder for these to work.

 ## Info